 The Academic Recognition Hub was established in the context of the Erasmus+ funded “Spotlight on recognition” project, coordinated by the European University Association (EUA), in cooperation with the following consortium partners:

 - CRUE – The Conference of the Rectors of the Spanish Universities

 - Nuffic – The Dutch organisation for internationalisation in education

-For updates on the SPOT project and other activities in the field of academic recognition, follow #SPOT_EU on Twitter or join the “Academic recognition in the European Higher Education Area” LinkedIn group.
+For updates on developments and activities in the field of academic recognition, join the “Academic recognition in the European Higher Education Area” LinkedIn group.

 In addition to the multiple benefits associated with student mobility, such as European integration and exchange of knowledge, experiences and intellectual capital, the free movement of people to study within Europe is a founding principle and long-term objective of the European Higher Education Area.
 A crucial precondition for student (alongside staff and researcher) mobility is well-functioning, fair and transparent recognition of foreign qualifications and study periods abroad.
 This is achieved through recognition procedures in compliance with the Lisbon Recognition Convention, whereby recognition of a foreign qualification can only be refused if the recognition authority in the receiving country can prove that it is substantially different from that of the receiving country.